pkarsy/rfboot/help/Installation.md

 ### Assign the CP2102 a unique serial ID
 This is mandatory if you are going to have more than one CP2102 modules connected to your PC at the same time.
-Be sure there is only one CP2102 module connected to the PC<br/>
+Be sure there is only one CP2102 module connected to the PC.<br/>
 http://cp210x-program.sourceforge.net/<br/>
 Download the latest tarball and then sudo ./cp210x-program -w --set-serial-number="random_serial"<br/>
 "random_serial" should be unique for every module ie 12F34 25317 etc.<br/>
-The CP2104 chip seems to have already unique ID so this step is not needed<br/>
+The CP2104 chip seems to have already unique ID so this step is not needed.<br/>
-The Pl2303 chip cannot programmed so if you are going to use this chip, you have to use only one, and use other brands, if you need to connect other USB-to-Serial modules.<br/>
+The Pl2303 chip cannot programmed, so if you are going to use this chip, you have to use only one, and use other brands, if you need to connect other USB-to-Serial modules.<br/>
 The FTDI modules also have unique serial IDs but as I said I have reliablility problems